-Site supervisors will be provided with a copy of the SMP and will receive additional training with respect to the requirements that are outlined.
+Site supervisors will be provided with a copy of the SMP and, if required, will receive additional training with respect to the requirements that are outlined.
 Targeted training will be provided to individuals and/or groups of workers engaged in environmental and soil management activities.
 This training will be delivered by means of classroom instruction, toolbox/tailgate meetings or other means as appropriate.

-BW Gold will regularly review and update the training and awareness plan based on changes in training needs and regulatory requirements.
+BW Gold will regularly review and update the training and awareness program based on changes in training needs and regulatory requirements.
+When required the training and awareness program will be provided to Indigenous nations for comment and updates will be made accordingly.